 Apple’s iPhone Lightning Dock

-Apple’s senior VP of marketing, Phil Schiller, has personally shared a solution to the listen-or-charge dilemma: Getting an iPhone Lightning Dock.
-This Apple accessory lets you charge your iPhone 7 by mounting it on the dock, and then use the spare 3.5mm plug on the back of the dock to listen to your headphones.
+This Apple accessory lets you charge your iPhone 7 by mounting it on the dock, and then you can use the spare 3.5mm plug on the back of the dock to listen to your headphones.

 Griffin’s iTrip Clip

-This adapter takes a different approach: Using Bluetooth to enable wired headphones with wireless capabilities.
-And unlike most traditional Lightning adapters, the iTrip Clip can also be used built-in mic so you can take calls or talk to Siri.
-It’s available now for $20 from Griffin Technology.
+This adapter takes a different approach: It uses Bluetooth to give wired headphones wireless capabilities.
+And unlike most traditional Lightning adapters, the $20 iTrip Clip also has a built-in mic so you can take calls or talk to Siri.

-Plus, the iTrip Clip has another surprising functionality.
-Hook it up to your car’s stereo system using an AUX cable, and just like that you can use Bluetooth to play music from your phone.
+Plus, the iTrip Clip has another surprising functionality—hook it up to your car’s stereo system using an AUX cable, and you can use Bluetooth to play music from your phone, just like that.